-Since launch in 2017, we have been passionate about creating a range of original, handmade and beautiful soft furnishings for your home.
+Since our launch in 2017, we have been passionate about creating a range of original, handmade and beautiful soft furnishings for your home.
 Our designs are created by Lesley Pugsley, they reflect Scotland’s rich culture and are inspired by the vibrant colours and gentle hues of Scotland's unique landscapes.

-We are very lucky to live in Scotland, where there is an abundance of stunning scenery with rugged coastlines, beautiful lochs, mysterious islands, magnificent hills and rocky mountains.
+We are very lucky to live in Scotland, where there is an abundance of inspiration in our stunning scenery with rugged coastlines, beautiful lochs, mysterious islands, magnificent hills and rocky mountains.